MetalMethod/CherryIsland/README.md

 More info @ the repo's **[Wiki](https://github.com/MetalMethod/CherryIsland/wiki)**.

-Built with Java 1.8, JavaFX && Maven, 11 weeks into the bootcamp (10 of Java Programming).
+Built with Java 1.8, JavaFX, Networking && Maven, 11 weeks into the bootcamp (10 of Java Programming).